 In addition to “Frozen”—which earned Beck an Annie Award for best score—recent work includes “The Internship,” directed by Shawn Levy and starring Vince Vaughn and Owen Wilson, and “Runner Runner,” directed by Brad Furman and starring Ben Affleck and Justin Timberlake.
 Beck also composed the music for “Edge of Tomorrow,” the sci-fi thriller directed by Doug Liman and starring Tom Cruise, and Shana Feste’s romantic drama “Endless Love.”

-The Canadian composer played piano from the age of five, studied music at Yale, and attended the USC film scoring program under composers like Jerry Goldsmith.
-He started composing in television, at the personal recommendation of Buddy Baker, and was soon writing for Buffy the Vampire Slayer,” earning an Emmy® Award.
+The Canadian composer began playing piano at the age of five, studied music at Yale and attended the USC film scoring program under the tutelage of composers like Jerry Goldsmith.
+He started composing in television at the personal recommendation of Disney music legend Buddy Baker, and was soon writing for the hit series “Buffy the Vampire Slayer,” earning an Emmy® Award.